 Various options for neuralgia

-Neuralgia is a term that is used to describe pain that seems to travel the length of a nerve.
-It can be caused by something as simple as a minor muscle strain or tweak, or it may be traced to a more serious degenerative spine condition in your back or neck.
-To confidently identify the cause of your neuralgia and learn which treatments offer you the best chance for pain relief, visit your doctor.
-In almost all instances, your doctor will work with you to first devise a conservative treatment plan that is comprised of nonsurgical techniques that are designed to manage your neuralgia pain and decompress the affected nerve.
-Some common conservative treatments include:
+Neuralgia is a term used to describe the pain that travels the length of a nerve.
+It can be caused by something as simple as a minor muscle strain or tweak, or it may be traced to a more serious degenerative spine condition in your neck or back.

 - Limited rest

-- Behavioral modifications like diet or quitting smoking
+- Lifestyle changes like weight management or quitting smoking

-- Alternative medicine treatments such as acupuncture or chiropractics
+- Alternative medicine treatments, such as acupuncture or chiropractic care